Detox Your Life

 You're open to a dance break when you make progress

-You know not doing anything is creating stress in your life, and those around you
+You know not doing anything is creating stress in your life, and to those around you

 You're in a career transition contemplating something new